nanoframework/nanoFramework.Graphics/README.md

 DisplayControl.Initialize(new SpiConfiguration(1, chipSelect, dataCommand, reset, backLightPin), new ScreenConfiguration(0, 0, screenWidth, screenHeight), screenBufferSize);
 ```

-This is the example for a M5 Stick where the screen size is smaller than the driver size and also is starting at X=26 and Y=1 coordinate:
+This code snippet is for a M5 Stick where the screen size is smaller than the driver size and starts an offset position of X=26 and Y=1 coordinate:

 ```csharp
 int backLightPin = -1; // Not managed thru ESP32 but thru AXP192